 The BMTF is run by a small but active committee consisting of a chairman, secretary, treasurer, river manager and three committee members.
 Committee meetings are held only as and when necessary.
 The AGM is held at the end of the season, usually on a Sunday morning in November.

 Over the years the club has worked hard to improve the in-river habitat to encourage an increase in the population of native brown trout.
 Small-scale works are carried out by club members while major projects have been implemented by the Environment Agency.
 Fish of up to 5 1/2lbs have been caught.
-Supplemental stocking of triploid brown trout is carried out three or four times a season.
+Supplemental stocking of triploid brown trout is carried out two times in a season.
 There are no rainbow trout or grayling in the river.
 (Parts of the Wensum were stocked with grayling many years ago.)

 There are no footpaths or public rights of way on the river banks which means that the only people likely to be seen will be the occasional fellow fisherman.
 The fishing is a mix of double bank and single bank.
 Much of the riverside meadows are a wildlife haven.
-Wildlife to be seen includes kingfishers, barn owls, buzzards, sometimes a marsh harrier or a migrating osprey.
-As well as trout in the river there are native crayfish, bullheads, lamprey and stone loach.
+Wildlife to be seen includes kingfishers, swans, barn owls, buzzards, sometimes a marsh harrier or a migrating osprey.
+As well as trout in the river there are elvers, bullheads, lamprey and stone loach.

 Fishing is dry fly and upstream nymphs only.
 The season runs from 1 April to 29 October.